Cold Coconut Cream of Lettuce Soup

 - 2 medium to large ears corn, lightly cooked or raw

-- Several leaves fresh basil, thinly sliced
+- Several leaves fresh basil or mint, thinly sliced, optional

 - Dried hot red pepper flakes to taste (plus extra for garnish, optional)